-Verdict postponed in Myanmar's case against Reuters journalists
+Verdict postponed in Reuters journalists case as pressure mounts on Myanmar

 “We are not afraid or shaken.
 The truth is on our side.
 Whatever the situation is, we will not be shaken.
 They cannot make us weak,” Wa Lone told reporters after the brief hearing.

+Several journalists who came to cover the verdict wore T-shirts that read “Free Wa Lone and Kyaw Soe Oo” and “Journalism is not a crime.”

-The Reuters reporters are accused of breaching the colonial-era Official Secrets Act by collecting documents relating to the country’s security forces.
+The Reuters reporters are accused of breaching the colonial-era Official Secrets Act, which carries a maximum sentence of 14 years in prison, by collecting documents relating to the country’s security forces.

 They told the court during their trial that two police officials handed them papers at a north Yangon restaurant moments before other officers arrested them last December.

-One police witness testified the restaurant meeting was a set-up to entrap the journalists to block or punish them for their reporting of a mass killing of Rohingya Muslims.
+One police witness testified the restaurant meeting was a set-up to entrap the journalists to block or punish them for their reporting of a mass killing of Rohingya and other abuses involving soldiers and police in Inn Din, a village in Rakhine.

-The climax of the reporters’ case comes amid building pressure on the administration of Nobel laureate Aung San Suu Kyi over a security crackdown sparked by militant attacks in August 2017.

-More than 700,000 stateless Rohingya Muslims fled across western Myanmar’s border with Bangladesh, according to United Nations’ agencies.
+The United Nations has called the military’s campaign in northern Rakhine a “textbook example of ethnic cleansing”.

 Myanmar has denied allegations of killings, rapes and arson made by refugees against its security forces, saying it conducted a legitimate counterinsurgency operation against Muslim militants.

 But the military acknowledged the killing of the 10 Rohingya men and boys at Inn Din after arresting the Reuters reporters.
+In April the military said seven soldiers had been sentenced to 10 years in prison with hard labor for their part in the killings.

 Writing by John Chalmers; Editing by Alex Richardson